The Winsford Academy

 About The Winsford Academy

 The Winsford Academy is a mixed, non-selective, non-denominational secondary school situated in Winsford, Cheshire.
-It is supported by the multi-academy Fallibroome Trust, which supports six schools.
-An average-sized school, it will provide up to 1,700 places for students aged 11-16, when fully subscribed.
+It is supported by the multi-academy Fallibroome Trust, which supports ten schools.
+An average-sized school providing 1,050 places for students aged 11-16.

 “Exceptional leadership and robust governance mean that standards and achievement for all pupils have risen sharply.
 The trust’s executive principal and senior leaders have brought about rapid and sustained improvement in the quality of teaching, learning and assessment, pupils’ outcomes and their behaviour.
 Pupils, including those who are disadvantaged, make good progress in most subjects and very good progress in English.”